 Republished with permission from ISS Africa.
 The original article can be found here.

-- Chad troops kill civilians in Central African Republic
+- Refugee survey suggests higher death toll in Central African Republic